pgdogdev/docs/docs/features/sharding/query-routing.md

 data_type = "bigint"
 ```

-This will match queries referring to the `users.id` column only.
+The latter will match queries referring to the `users.id` column only.
 Together with the `user_id` entry, all tables that contain the sharding key will be supported by the query router for direct-to-shard queries.

 ## Read more